No matter what site you use to search for housing, beware of scams.

 When searching for a place to rent you want to avoid scams that cause you to lose money on what you thought was an application fee, security deposit, or first month’s rent.
-The following is an example of a scam that has happened numerous times on Craigslist, and some tips to make sure you don’t fall for one the next time you search for rental housing in Minneapolis
+The following is an example of a scam that has happened numerous times, and some tips to make sure you don’t fall for one when you search for housing.

 A scammer takes a listing with a real address, photos, and property information.
-He or she copies everything, but changes the phone number or email address.
-Instead of calling or emailing the landlord, you end up contacting the scammer.
+They copy everything, but change the phone number or email address.
+Instead of calling or emailing the real landlord, you end up contacting the scammer.

 1. Meet the landlord or property manager in person.

 2. Tour both the inside and outside of the home to make sure it is a good fit for you.

 3. Review the lease terms before agreeing to rent a place or paying any money.

 4. Don’t Venmo, wire or mail money to anyone until you have met the landlord, toured the property inside and out, applied for the apartment, and agreed to lease terms.